PaulSHahn2/emacssetup/README.md

 Currently, this repository has branches for *GNU emacs-26*, *GNU emacs-27*, and a *windows* branch that is a fork of the *GNU emacs-27* branch.
-The *master* branch tracks the master branch of *GNU emacs* and assumes you have build from source with native compilation enabled.
+The *master* branch tracks the master branch of *GNU emacs* and assumes you have built from source with native compilation enabled.

 ## Windows Specific Stuff